 1st Century Roman Marriage Law

-In Roman law of the 1st century, it was illegal for a man or woman to not be married between the ages of 25-60 (for men) and 20-50 (for women).
-So for the Romans celibacy was a crime, and there were restrictions on those who were celibate, this is one of the many issues that put Christians at odds with the Roman empire.
+Let’s examine the historical and cultural context of marriage in Rome during the first century to gain a better understanding of the New Testament.
+In Roman law of the 1st century, it was illegal for a man or woman not to be married between the ages of 25 and 60 (for men) and 20 and 50 (for women).
+So, for the Romans, celibacy was a crime, and there were restrictions on those who were celibate; this is one of the many issues that put Christians at odds with the Roman Empire.
 Especially Paul, because he was celibate and encouraged (but did not require) celibacy in 1 Corinthians 7.

 Continue reading